Guide to Refinancing Private Student Loans

 As you review the options, consider the amount of interest you’ll pay over the life of the loan and factor in the cost of any fees.
 Depending on how long the term length is, for example, the lowest interest rate might not translate to the lowest amount of total interest.

-If you’re thinking of refinancing, odds are you’re hoping to lower your interest rate, simplify your repayment process, and save money.
+If you’re thinking of refinancing, odds are you’re hoping to lower your interest rate, simplify the repayment process, and save money.
 In order to get a low rate that will make refinancing worth it, it’s a good idea to look at your overall finances before you apply.

 Recommended: What Is Considered a Bad Credit Score?